Mahjong: Flowers

-These animal tiles are used in Thailand, Malaysia, Singapore and local variations.
+These animal tiles are used in Malaysia, Singapore and local variations.
 They represent the cat, mouse, rooster and centipede.
 Like flower tiles, they also function as bonus tiles.
 However, as they have no corresponding seat position, any player who draws one of these gets a bonus point.

 Walls

 All tiles are placed face down and shuffled.
 Each player then stacks a row of tiles two tiles high in front of them, the length of the row depending on the number of tiles in use: